Medicare Supplement Insurance

 - Medicare Part B (Medical Insurance) helps cover:

-* Plan F is also offered as a high-deductible plan.
-If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, deductibles) up to the deductible amount of $2,300 in 2019 before your policy pays anything.
+* Plan F is also offered as a high-deductible plan by some insurance companies in some states.
+If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, deductibles) up to the deductible amount of $2,340 in 2020 before your policy pays anything.

 *** Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient hospital admission.